farzadshbfn/Styled/README.md

 Styled.Config.colorScheme = Color.DefaultScheme()
 ```

 And That's it!
-You can also take the same approach for defining `Image`s, `Font`s and `LocalizedString`s.
+You can also take the same approach to define `Image`s, `Font`s and `LocalizedString`s.

 ### Fonts